sphereio/node-s3-utils/README.md

 - `descriptions <path>` - Required
 - `regex [name]` - Optional
 - `logFile <path>` - Optional
-- `compress` - Optional
 - `sendMetrics` - Optional
 - `metricsPrefix` - Optional

-The `descriptions` object defines which AWS S3 folders are used and which image sizes have to be generated.
+The `descriptions` object defines which AWS S3 folders are used, which image sizes have to be generated and if images have to be compressed.
+It also may define additional headers for querying content list from S3 and headers used for S3 resources.

 > A conversion description has to be defined in the configuration file for each of the image folder in S3 that needs to be processed